Best Guitar Pedals For Metal

 Ibanez Tubescreamer TS9 or TS808

-Now the Tubescreamer is technically an overdrive pedal, but because it’s use is so popular as a way to boost metal tones, it’s worth including here.
+Now the Tubescreamer is technically an overdrive pedal, but because it’s so popular as a way to boost metal tones, it’s worth including here.

 MXR Fullbore Metal